businessabstraction/dacemo/audit2.md

 ## QUANTITIVE PROGRESS
 The project progress as recorded in Asana ![image](https://github.com/businessabstraction/dacemo/blob/master/Screenshot/ASANA.jpg)

-## INDIVIDUAL PROGRESS
+## DELIVERING VALUE - INDIVIDUAL PROGRESS
 #### Min Liu (Business Logic Programmer)
 I have built a Node class and D3Object class for constructing the format of the JSON file we need for the frontend.
-Then with these classes, I am able to create nodes and d3objects based on the informations from dataset.
+Then with these classes, I am able to create nodes and d3objects based on the information from dataset.
 The JSON file requires id, group, label and level of the entity, therefore I add this variables to Node class.
 When the data is translated into JSON format, I send it to server, frontend can easily retrieve and resolve it into a frontend usable format.
  #### Lifu Zhao (Backend Programmer)
  I have created a data object classes and servlet classes for handle the requets form the frontend.
 Those classes mainly deal with the basic requesting data transfering between backend and frontend.
 The servlet can get the requets and translate to SPARQL language, which will also communicate with the database.
 The connection between frontend and backend have been finished at this stage.
 I also fixed server configuration for application deployment.

- ### Yu Yang (Frontend Programmer)
+ #### Yu Yang (Frontend Programmer)
 The webpages are responsive now, which means it matches multi-platforms with different window sizes.
 In addition, the draggable plugin has been completed which can be added to the project when the images are ready.
 The progress is following the time schedule now.

-## DELIVERING VALUE
-### For Client
-* Exploratory research into different ontology and graph presentation formats.
-* Develop user-friendly, presentable Data Centric Modelling graphs.
-* A domain in which the information gathered by the modeller is traditionally explained to the end user in subsets (or not at all) is now clearly understandable to an untrained user.
-* With graphs that integrate Business and Technical knowledge, the Business/IT misalignment in traditional enterprise is narrowed.
+ #### Tommy Gatti (Triplestore Engineer)
+I have set up the triplestore server (Stardog) and can run predefined queries over a given ontology (such as getting all top-level concepts, and getting a nodes description).

 ## DECISION MAKING PROCESS
 Decision making log: (https://drive.google.com/drive/folders/1m4mbyVoh4ibqYACCxjURbvI8BEEMAGKK)